Overview

 Installing Node.js and npm

-Once installed, npm is also installed and you'll be able to run the commands below.
+Once installed, npm is also installed, and you'll be able to run the commands below.

-To install a package locally, navigate to your site's application directory (not the /public directory).
-The command to install a package is:
+- Navigate to your site's application directory (not the /public directory).

 [server]$ npm install <package_name>